bernardpeh/practical-symfony-3/manuscript/Introduction.md

 -> git clone https://github.com/bernardpeh/songbird
 -> cd songbird
 -> git checkout chapter_final

 # update SYMFONY_APP_PATH parameters in the .env file and leave the rest as defaults
 -> cp .env.dist .env

-# we need to create new db dir when mounting docker
+# we need to create new dir when mounting docker (if case if using nfs)
 -> mkdir -p .data/db
+-> mkdir -p logs/{symfony,nginx}
 -> cd symfony

--> docker-compose build
+# See chapter 3 to improve mac performance before continuing (if you are interested)
--> docker-compose up -d
+-> docker-compose up --build -d

+# To confirm all your containers are running
--> docker-compose exec php composer install
+-> docker-compose ps

 # add ip to your host file (assuming you are in unix env)
 -> sudo echo "127.0.0.1 songbird.app" >> /etc/hosts

 # create the uploads dir
-mkdir -p web/uploads/profiles
+mkdir -p web/uploads/{profiles,featured_images}

+# install symfony libraries - ignore the db errors when running composer install
+-> ./scripts/composer install

 # install db and fixtures
--> scripts/resetapp
+-> ./scripts/resetapp

 # install js libraries
 -> bower install